visionrd-ai/document-forger/PYPIREADME.md

 pip install document-forger
 ```

-Or clone this git repository and install the dependencies through the requirements text file provided
+Or go to our github page and clone this git repository and install the dependencies through the requirements text file provided

 ```bash
 pip install -r requirements.txt